 CVE-2025-13926

-Contemporary Controls BASC 20T is susceptible to packet forgery attacks, allowing an attacker to execute arbitrary requests by sniffing and manipulating network traffic.
+Contemporary Controls BASControl20 version 3.1 is vulnerable to packet forgery, allowing remote attackers to send arbitrary requests by sniffing network traffic.

 Executive summary